Ramanujan Coverings of Graphs: Introduction

-Let $H$ be a topological $r$-sheeted covering of $G$ ($r$-covering in short) with covering map $p\colon H\to G$.
+Let $H$ be a topological $r$-sheeted covering\footnote{For a definition of a covering map between graphs see, e.g., \cite[Section 6.8]{godsil2001algebraic} or the page ``Covering graph'' in Wikipedia.
+For an explicit construction of finite coverings see Section \ref{subsec:Group-labeling-of}.} of $G$ ($r$-covering in short) with covering map $p\colon H\to G$.
+Let $V\left(G\right)$ denote the set of vertices of $G$.
 If $f\colon V\left(G\right)\to\mathbb{R}$ is an eigenfunction of $G$, then the composition $f\circ p$ is an eigenfunction of $H$ with the same eigenvalue.
 Thus, out of the $rn$ eigenvalues of $H$ (considered as a multiset), $n$ are induced from $G$ and are referred to as \textbf{\emph{old eigenvalues}}.
-The other $\left(r-1\right)n$ are called the \textbf{\emph{new eigenvalues}}\emph{ }of $H$. \begin{defn} Let $H$ be a covering of $G$.
+The other $\left(r-1\right)n$ are called the \textbf{\emph{new eigenvalues}}\emph{ }of $H$. \begin{defn} Let $H$ be a finite covering of a finite graph $G$.
 We say that $H$ is a \textbf{Ramanujan Covering} of $G$ if all the new eigenvalues of $H$ are in $\left[-\rho\left(G\right),\rho\left(G\right)\right]$.
-We say $H$ is \emph{a }\textbf{one-sided Ramanujan covering} if all the new eigenvalues are bounded from above \footnote{We could also define a one-sided Ramanujan covering as having all its eigenvalues bounded from below\emph{ by $-\rho\left(G\right)$.} Every result stated in the paper about these coverings would still hold for the lower-bound case, unless stated otherwise. } by $\rho\left(G\right)$. \end{defn} The existence of infinitely many $k$-regular Ramanujan graphs for every $k\ge3$ is a long-standing open question.
+We say $H$ is \emph{a }\textbf{one-sided Ramanujan covering} if all the new eigenvalues are bounded from above\footnote{We could also define a one-sided Ramanujan covering as having all its eigenvalues bounded from below\emph{ by $-\rho\left(G\right)$.} Every result stated in the paper about these coverings would still hold for the lower-bound case, unless stated otherwise.} by $\rho\left(G\right)$. \end{defn}

+The existence of infinitely many $k$-regular Ramanujan graphs for every $k\ge3$ is a long-standing open question.
 Bilu and Linial \cite{BL06} suggest the following approach to solving this conjecture: start with your favorite $k$-regular Ramanujan graph (e.g.~the complete graph on $k+1$ vertices) and construct an infinite tower of Ramanujan $2$-coverings.
 They conjecture that every (regular) graph has a Ramanujan $2$-covering.
 This approach turned out to be very useful in the groundbreaking result of Marcus, Spielman and Srivastava \cite{MSS13}, who proved that every graph has a one-sided Ramanujan 2-covering.
 This translates, as explained below, to that there are infinitely many $k$-regular \emph{bipartite} Ramanujan graphs of every degree $k$.
+The question remains open with respect to fully (i.e.~non-bipartite) Ramanujan graphs.

+In this paper, we generalize the result of \cite{MSS13} to coverings of every degree: \begin{thm} Every connected, loopless graph has a one-sided Ramanujan $r$-covering for every $r$. \end{thm}